Optimal Mixing of Glauber Dynamics: Entropy Factorization via High-Dimensional Expansion: Global Entropy Contraction via Local Spectral Expansion

 One might want to replace the conditions in \cref{def:localentcontraction} with ``for every $0\le k \le n-2$, every $\tau \in \SC(k)$, and every (local) function $f_\tau^{(2)}: \SC_\tau(2) \to \R_{\ge 0}$'', resulting in a stronger notion of local entropy contraction.
 Indeed, this is the case for local spectral expansion or local variance contraction (see \cref{app:var}).
 In contrast, our \cref{def:localentcontraction} only considers local functions originating from global functions.
 This is sufficient since in the end we are only interested in the order-$(n,k)$ down-up walk $P_{n,n-\ell}^{\vee}$ and only need to consider global functions $f^{(n)}: \SC(n) \to \R_{\ge 0}$.
 Moreover, using this weaker notion makes it easier for us to deduce local entropy contraction from local spectral expansion in \cref{subsec:local-ent-spec}.

-With the notion of local entropy contraction, we are able to prove the following local-to-global entropy contraction result. \begin{thm}[Local-to-Global Entropy Contraction] Suppose a pure $n$-dimensional weighted simplicial complex $(\SC,w)$ satisfies $(\alpha_0,\dots,\alpha_{n-2})$-local entropy contraction.
+With the notion of local entropy contraction, we are able to prove the following local-to-global entropy contraction result. \begin{theorem}[Local-to-Global Entropy Contraction] Suppose a pure weighted $n$-dimensional simplicial complex $(\SC,w)$ satisfies $(\alpha_0,\dots,\alpha_{n-2})$-local entropy contraction.
 Then for every function $f^{(n)}: \SC(n) \to \R_{\ge 0}$ and all $1\le k \le n-1$, we have

 where $\Gamma_{i} = \prod_{j=0}^{i-1} \alpha_j$ for $1\le i\le n-1$ and $\Gamma_{0} = 1$.
 In particular, $(\SC,w)$ satisfies the order-$(k,n)$ global entropy contraction with rate